dariowho/intents/docs/source/quickstart.rst

     dialogflow.upload()

-This translates your Python Agent definition in Dialogflow ES format, and uploads it into its cloud projects: you will find it in your Dialogflow console at https://dialogflow.cloud.google.com
+This translates your Python Agent definition in Dialogflow ES format, and uploads it into its cloud project: you will find it in your Dialogflow console at https://dialogflow.cloud.google.com

 Make predictions